Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 6. **Scikit-learn**
    - **Purpose**: Scikit-learn is a library for machine learning in Python that provides simple and efficient tools for data mining and data analysis.
-   - **Usage Example**: You used Scikit-learn for splitting your dataset into training and testing sets, which is crucial for evaluating your model's performance.
+   - **Usage Example**: Used Scikit-learn for splitting your dataset into training and testing sets, which is crucial for evaluating your model's performance.
      ```python
      from sklearn.model_selection import train_test_split
      X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)